Unicorns of Balinor: Valley of Fear

 Ari and Chase seek advice from the Old Mare of the Mountain, who tells them to reclaim the Royal Scepter.
 Though its powers are unknown to them, Ari, Chase, Linc and Lori journey through the Valley of Fear and across the Fiery Field to Entia the Shifter's castle.
 It's a nightmarish land where shadow unicorns reign and the travelers can take no food or water.
 However, they must risk it if there is any hope of defeating the forces of evil.

 By Fire, By Moonlight

 Ari and Chase fall back through the Gap and back to Glacier River Farm.
 This results in the balance of magic being altered and they must take on a trial of fire and ordeal by moonlight to set things right.
 With the scepter now in her possession, Ari begins to learn how to communicate with and use it.
 During their travels, the team gains a new ally in Finn, a kind-hearted teenage boy.

 Search for the Star

 A hibernating dragon named Naytin awakes, allowing Entia the Shifter to steal the dragon's magical jewel: the Indigo Star.
-With it, the Shifter gains control over the Celestial Valley's indigo heard.
+With it, the Shifter gains control over the Celestial Valley's indigo herd.
 As the herd's colors and spirits are fading, and Naytin causes destruction to the land in search of the missing jewel, Ari and Chase quest to reclaim the Star.